Armani-T/Caesium/README.md

 ## Installation

-1. Ensure that you have a working version of python3 (If not, you can get it from the [official site](https://www.python.org)).
+1. Ensure that you have a working version of python3 (If not, you can get it from the [official site](https://www.python.org/)).
+Any python version >= 3.4 should work.
 2. Just clone the repo using `git clone`.
 3. Install the dependencies by navigating to the project's root folder and running `pip install -r requirements.txt`.
 4. **This step should only be followed if you know what you're doing**.
-Add a line in your shell's rcfile saying `alias caesium="python3 /path/to/project/caesium.py"` and replace `path/to/project/` with the absolute path to the project's root folder.
+Add a line in your shell's rcfile saying `alias caesium="%PATH_TO_PROJECT%/caesium.py"` and replace `%PATH_TO_PROJECT%` with the absolute path to the project's root folder.
 You should now be able to start the prompt by running `caesium` from your shell.

 ## Usage